Eastern Cape: European settlers

 In the late 18th century the Dutch Cape Colony slowly expanded eastwards from its original centre around Cape Town.
 This led to the establishment in 1786 of the Dutch settlement of Graaff-Reinet – named for the Governor of the Cape Colony Cornelius Jacob van de Graaff (in office: 1785–1791) and for his wife Hester Cornelia van de Graaff (née Reynet).
 Later, during the Napoleonic Wars of 1803–1815, Britain took control of the Cape Colony (1806) and encouraged British citizens to migrate there as a means to boost the British population in the area.

 From the early 1800s until the formation of the Union of South Africa in 1910, the Eastern Cape saw colonisation by British migrants.
-English settlers established most of the towns, naming them either for places in England or for the original founders.
+They established most of the towns, naming them either after places in the United Kingdom, members of the British royal family, or after the original founders and their families.
 British colonization saw schools, churches, hospitals, town centres and government buildings built to speed up development.
 Some of the older European settlements include Fort Beaufort (1814), Grahamstown (1812), Port Elizabeth (1820), Salem (1820), Bathurst (1820), East London (1836), Paterson (1879), Cradock (1814), Fort Beaufort (1816) and King William's Town (1836).